InfuseGroup/READMEs/tom_luce.md

 - **Dark UI design**.
 My life goals involve buying a server farm that's capable of executing denial of service attacks on those websites that serve me up invasive modals asking me to subscribe to their shitty newsletter.

 ## Things to know
-I try and manage by having discussions, explaining the why between things, communicaing well, and making reasoned, evidence based decisions.
+I try and manage by having discussions, explaining the 'why' behind things, communicating well, and making reasoned, evidence based decisions.
 I do this because I don't ever want to have to tell someone to explcitly do something.

 I dont't want to micromanage.
 I want you to make your own decisions and be good enough at what you do that they're mostly the right ones.